Go Back

 Have the app?
 Unlock AccuWeather Alerts™ with Premium+

-Because of the anticipated rain, localized flooding and gusty winds, Kiko rates less than one on the AccuWeather RealImpact™ Scale for Hurricanes in Hawaii.
+Factoring in the amount of rain, localized flooding and gusty winds, Kiko rates less than one on the AccuWeather RealImpact™ Scale for Hurricanes in Hawaii.

 “As Kiko passes north of the islands, a plume of tropical moisture is forecast to extend over Hawaii and could lead to locally gusty thunderstorms and flash flooding,” AccuWeather Senior Meteorologist Adam Douty said.